how to set SMART goals with examples

 • What steps do I need to take?

-• What resources do I need to achieve the goal?
+• What resources do I need to achieve each of these steps?

-• How often do I need to schedule regular team meetings to review progress and address challenges?
+• How often do I need to review progress and address challenges?

 Achievable